 About this course

-Whilst Ireland continues to progress towards a society that is more inclusive and fairer for all, recent events such as differing opinions on Covid vaccination status, Climate change, the Black Lives Matter and #Metoo movements and the war in Ukraine have forced us all to focus and reflect on issues relevant to diversity and inclusion like never before.
+Whilst Ireland continues to progress towards a society that is more inclusive and fair for all, recent events have forced us all to focus and reflect on issues relevant to diversity and inclusion like never before.

 This course will share suggestions on how your staff can work in a positive and inclusive manner with people who have very different views from their own.
 It will also explain equality legislation in Ireland, which provides protection for you as the employer, against harassment and discrimination.